Garmin HRM 600 Review: The Chest Strap Garmin Power Users Were Waiting For

 Garmin HRM-Pro Plus

-Buy this if you want a proven Garmin strap with running dynamics and prefer a replaceable battery over USB recharging.
+Buy this if you want a proven Garmin strap with running dynamics and a replaceable CR2032 battery instead of a rechargeable module.

 Garmin HRM-Dual chest strap heart rate monitor